whg/inflatingEgos/readme.md

 ### Tools

-`create_data.py` <outfile>
+* `python create_data.py outfile=candidate_faces/data.json`

   Create a json data file with the contents of the SQLite database

+* `python tsv2dict.py outfile=terms.py`

+  Create the terms (hastags and handles) that the stream filters.
+Takes it's input from stdin terminated by an empty line.
+Normally, you paste a Google Doc spreadsheet into this.